machadorenato/Login-PDO/README.md

 # About Login PDO

-###### O LoginPDO é um simples sistema para estudo utilizando a classe nativa do PHP (PDO), com ele você pode se logar utilizando base de dados mysql, ele utiliza sessão para pegar os dados do usuário, contém um menu vertical (sidebar) e utiliza autoload para as Classes
+###### LoginPDO is a simple system for studying using the native PHP class (PDO), with it you can login using mysql database, it uses session to get user data, contains a vertical menu (sidebar) and uses autoload for Classes

 ## Installation

-###### Basta fazer download dos arquivos e configurar a conexao no arquivo conexao.php
+###### Just download the files and configure the connection in the conexao.php file

 ## Support

-###### Security:  Se você descobrir algum problema relacionado à segurança, envie um email para renato@acessohost.com.br
+###### Security:  SIf you discover any problems related to security, send an email to renato@acessohost.com.br

 ## Credits